Gametogenesis

 Gametogenesis is a biological process by which diploid or haploid precursor cells undergo cell division and differentiation to form mature haploid gametes.
-Depending on the biological life cycle of the organism, gametogenesis occurs by meiotic division of diploid gametocytes into various gametes, or by mitosis.
+Depending on the biological life cycle of the organism, gametogenesis occurs by meiotic division of diploid gametocytes into sexually dimorphic gametes, or by mitosis.
 For example, plants produce gametes through mitosis in gametophytes.
 The gametophytes grow from haploid spores after sporic meiosis.
 The existence of a multicellular, haploid phase in the life cycle between meiosis and gametogenesis is also referred to as alternation of generations.

-It is the biological process of gametogenesis during which cells that are haploid or diploid divide to create other cells.
-It can take place either through mitotic or meiotic division of diploid gametocytes into different cells depending on an organism's biological life cycle.
-For instance, gametophytes in plants undergo mitosis to produce gametes.
-Both male and female have different forms.

 In animals

 Scheme showing analogies in the process of maturation of the ovum and the development of the spermatids, following their individual pathways.
 The oocytes and spermatocytes are both gametocytes.
 Ova and spermatids are complete gametes.
 In reality, the first polar body typically dies without dividing.

-Animals produce gametes directly through meiosis from diploid mother cells in organs called gonads (testis in males and ovaries in females).
-In mammalian germ cell development, sexually dimorphic gametes differentiate into primordial germ cells from pluripotent cells during initial mammalian development.
+Animals produce gametes directly through meiosis from diploid germ cells in organs called gonads (testes in males and ovaries in females).
+During early mammalian embryonic development, pluripotent cells differentiate by induction into primordial germ cells (PGCs) and migrate to the gonads, where they establish the germline and develop into sexually differentiated germ cells (oogonia in females and gonocytes in males).
 Males and females of a species that reproduce sexually have different forms of gametogenesis: